locustcloud/extension/media/copilot_tutorial/01-copilot.md

-# Copilot: Prompt Examples
+# Copilot prompt examples

-* **Convert HAR to Locustfile**
++ **Copilot: Convert HAR → Locustfile**

-    ***Prompt:***
+    Use GitHub Copilot (with MCP enabled) to generate a Locustfile from a HAR capture.

+    **Prompt:**

-    Convert sample.har to locustfile and save it as templates/sample\_locustfile.py
+    Convert your_file.har to a locustfile and save it in your_directory

     **What happens:**
-    - Copilot calls the `har.to_locust` tool.
+    - Copilot calls the `har.to_locust` MCP tool.
-    - It creates `templates/sample_locustfile.py` with a runnable Locust test class.
+    - It creates `your_directory/sample_locustfile.py` with a runnable Locust test class.

 * **Convert HAR to Locustfile Run Test**

     ***Prompt:***

-    could you convert the sample har file and run the result in the ui?
+    could you convert the filename har file and run result in test ui?

     **What happens:***
     - Copilot calls Har2Locust tool.
     - Use created locustfile directly.